ligh7s/spread-red/README.md

                 Password to Gazelle site
       -s SESSION, --session SESSION
                 Session to Gazelle site
+      -f, --force-update    Force update all torrents in the specified folder.
       -e, --export          Only export CSV of data, do not index torrents.